min69u/Reforestation/README.md

-## Why doesn't the Chimney-Sweep call out sick from work?
-Because he's used to working with a flue.
+## Why was it called the dark ages?
+Because of all the knights.